source-academy/language-directory/README.md

 ## Evaluator definitions

-Evaluator definitions should follow the `IAvailableEvaluator` interface.
+Evaluator definitions should follow the `IEvaluatorDefinition` interface.

 Evaluators consist of a name, a URL to the evaluator's entrypoint file, and an array of its capabilities.